South of France Cities

-Our final stop in Occitanie is the ancient city of Nîmes, by far one of the most attractive cities in Southern France.
+Our final stop in Occitanie is ancien Nîmes, by far one of the most attractive south of France cities.
 Known as the “Rome of France” it’s home to some of the world’s best-preserved Roman monuments.
 Some of these monuments appear almost surreal against the city backdrop, such as the Maison Carrée, which sits in stark contrast to the ultra-modern Carré d'Art (contemporary art museum) next to it.
 And the Roman amphitheatre which is tucked behind streets lined with restaurants and bars.

 My favourite part of this intriguing city is the Jardins de la Fontaine – among the first public gardens in Europe, this is a park like no other.
 Built to incorporate large ponds and island gardens, it feels like you’ve been transported to another world.
 The Roman theme runs strong here too and you can picnic on grand lawns or explore the Temple de Diane, before heading up the terraced hill for the best views in the city.